 What caused the spike in my downloads?

-4) Are all of the "suspicious" downloads coming from the same machines?
-At the bottom of your analytics page you can see what devices, platforms, and apps are being used to access your content.
-If you see a big spike in one particular platform or client app, then it may be a sign the majority of the downloads in question are coming from the same place.
+4. Check the Devices and Platforms: at the bottom of your analytics page, you can see the devices, platforms, and apps used to access your content.
+A spike from a single platform or client app could indicate that most of the downloads are coming from the same source, which might not be legitimate.

 Was this article helpful?